• Home

 Coins generally support the functioning of the entire system.
 They are essential for verifying transactions, rewarding validators, and other network processes.

-By cutting out intermediaries, blockchain technology streamlines processes, which reduces both transaction times and associated costs.
+6. Efficiency: By cutting out intermediaries, blockchain technology streamlines processes.
 The use of smart contracts further improves efficiency by automating and accurately executing agreements.
 By the way, DePIN, the new trend in blockchain technology, promises even higher efficiency capabilities.

 In contrast to blockchain, hashgraph documents transactions in "events" rather than blocks, and these events are stored in a parallel structure with a consistent tag.
 This distributed ledger also assumes data immutability.
 Hashgraph became publicly available for use in 2018, a technology developed by Swirlds.